samuel-dobrancin-qa/keycloak-admin-associated-roles-large-realms-bug/README.md

-🧪 Keycloak Issue #46606 — Reproduction Attempt & QA Analysis
+##Keycloak Issue #46606 — Reproduction Attempt & QA Analysis

 This project documents a full QA investigation into Keycloak Issue #46606, which reports UI performance degradation when navigating to Roles → Associated Roles in environments with many realms.

 The goal was to reproduce the issue, analyze behavior across versions and browsers, and provide evidence‑based conclusions suitable for open‑source contribution and QA portfolio demonstration.
-🎯 Summary of Findings
+Summary of Findings

 The issue could not be reproduced under the tested conditions.